Counting rankings of tree-child networks: Counting the rankings of (separated) tree-child networks

+In the following, we will show that the number of rankings of $N$ is equal to the number of topological orderings of $\Psi(N)$, and we illustrate this on a few examples.
+As seen in Fig.~\ref{fig3}, (i) is a separated tree-child network $N$ with five leaves and one reticulate vertex.
+The associated directed graph $\Psi(N)$ is shown in (ii) with vertex set of $\{\{\rho\},\{u\},\{s\},\{v,w,t\}\}$.

+Note that $N$ has two rankings (we can either let $r(u)<r(s)$ or $r(u)>r(s)$), and it is clear to see that $\Psi(N)$ has two topological orderings.

+Note that in some cases, $\Psi(N)$ might be a rooted tree.
+Fig.~\ref{fig4}(i) is a binary tree-child network $N$ with four leaves and two reticulate vertices.
+Fig.~\ref{fig4}(ii) is the associated directed graph $\Psi(N)$ which is a rooted tree.
+By Eqn.~(\ref{numb}) $\Psi(N)$ has exactly one topological ordering.
+Therefore, the network in Fig.~\ref{fig4} (i) has exactly one ranking as well.

-\begin{proposition} Given a separated normal network $N=(V,A)$ with at least one reticulate vertex, if a cyclic directed graph is produced after Step (1), then $N$ does not have a ranking. \end{proposition} \begin{proof} Apply Step (1) to $N=(V,A)$, and call the resulting directed graph $N'=(V',A')$.
-For $dN$ as defined in (\ref{eqdN}), let $\phi:dN \to V'$ be defined by $\phi(\bar{v})=v'$, where $v'$ is a vertex of the resulting directed graph $N'$.
-Note that $\phi$ is bijective and
+\begin{proposition} Given a separated normal network $N=(V,A)$ with at least one reticulate vertex, if $\Psi(N)$ is a cyclic directed graph, then $N$ does not have a ranking. \end{proposition} \begin{proof} If $\Psi(N)$ is a cyclic directed graph, then there exist two events $\bar{u}$ and $\bar{v}$ in $N$ such that $\bar{u}$ is both a descendant and an ancestor of $\bar{v}$.
+In this case, $N$ does not have a temporal labelling, and hence $N$ does not have a ranking. \end{proof}